stinodes/action-electron-forge/README.md

 ### Snapcraft

-If you are building/releasing your Linux app for Snapcraft (which is `electron-builder`'s default), you will additionally need to install and sign in to Snapcraft.
-This can be done using an `action-snapcraft` step before the `action-electron-builder` step:
+If you are building/releasing your Linux app for Snapcraft (which is `electron-forge`'s default), you will additionally need to install and sign in to Snapcraft.
+This can be done using an `action-snapcraft` step before the `action-electron-forge` step:

 ```yml
 - name: Install Snapcraft